-- 4. Check the bank account is correct > Apply.
+- 5. Check the bank account is correct, and then click Apply.

-If you previously started a bank reconciliation and saved it for later, the saved reconciliation appears.
-If you want to undo this reconciliation, amend the statement date and end balance as required and apply the changes > Interest and Charges drop-down menu > choose Unreconcile All Entries > OK.
+If a bank reconciliation has previously been started and was saved for later, the saved reconciliation appears.
+If you want to undo this reconciliation, click on the Interest and Charges menu, click Unreconcile All Entries, and then click OK.
+Then, change the statement date and end balance as required and apply the changes.

-- To reconcile all transactions at once > Interest and Charges drop-down menu > Reconcile All Entries.
+- To reconcile all transactions at once, from the Interest and Charges drop-down menu, click Reconcile All Entries.

-- To reconcile transactions one at a time > for each transaction select the check box in the Reconciled? column.
+- To reconcile transactions one at a time, select the check box in the Reconciled column for each one.

-- To unreconcile all transactions at once if matched in error > Interest and Charges drop-down menu > Unreconcile All Entries.
+- To unreconcile all transactions at once if matched in error, from the Interest and Charges drop-down menu, click Unreconcile All Entries.

-- To record bank interest or charges > Interest and Charges > complete the relevant information > Save.
+- To record bank interest or charges, click Interest and Charges, complete the relevant information, and then click Save.

-The reconciliation is not reversible.
-If required, you can save the reconciliation and return to it later, for example if you can’t reconcile the difference to zero now.
+If required, you can save the reconciliation and return to it later (for example, if you can’t reconcile the difference to zero now).
 To save the reconciliation, from the Finish drop-down menu, choose Save for later.

 You’ve successfully reconciled your bank account.
-When you view the bank activity a tick appears against the transactions in the reconciled column.
-You can view details of this and previous reconciliations from the Banking tab > click the required bank account > Reconciliations.
+When you view the bank activity, a tick appears against the transactions in the reconciled column.
+You can view details of this and previous reconciliations from the bank record by clicking Reconciliations.